wp-plugins/wp-symposium-toolbar/readme.txt

 This plugin is primarilly targetted for WP Symposium sites.
 However, if you're not running a Social Network site or simply want to customize the Toolbar, you may use this plugin and benefit from its generic, per-role settings and custom menus.

 = Features =
-* Decide which of the WordPress Toolbar default items should be displayed
+* Select the default items that should be displayed in the WordPress Toolbar: site-related items, content-related items, user menu
+* Create your custom menus using the WordPress NavMenus page, and add them to the WP Toolbar, including custom icons in the toplevel items of your menus
-* Per-role management for most of the settings, items and menus, adding visitors to the roles of the site
+* Per-role management for most of the settings, items and menus, adding visitors to all the roles of the site
 * Redesign the WP User Menu ("My Account"), by selecting each of its default items individually
-* Create your custom menus using the WP NavMenus page, and display them in the WP Toolbar, including custom icons in the toplevel items of your menus
 * Add links to WP Symposium to the WP Toolbar, providing single-click access to WP Symposium from anywhere in your WordPress site
 * Notify your users of new mails and new friend requests, while linking to their WP Symposium mailbox and friends' list
 * Show the Toolbar to non logged-in members, with links to your Login page along with the welcome message you wish
-* hide WordPress and its dashboard from your users, at least from the Toolbar.
+* Hide WordPress and its dashboard from your users, at least from the Toolbar

 My thanks go to Louis, my friend at Central Geek (centralgeek.com), for his help in specifying and testing the plugin.